 Interplay between the treasury rates = the yield spread

 Generally, a low or declining yield spread indicates a less vigorous economy one year forward.
-This declining yield spread is a result of bond market investors seeing less future growth resulting from the Fed’s short-term rate activity and other economic interruptions or stimulus – the global economy’s relationship to ours.
+A declining yield spread is a result of bond market investors seeing less future growth resulting from the Fed’s short-term rate activity and other economic interruptions or stimulus – the global economy’s relationship to ours.

 A yield spread inversion is the result of: